-When a device reports that a disabled VLAN is currently in use, an alert in the form of a red triangle will be shown in the status column of the Access Points or Switches list, as depicted below.
+When a device reports that a disabled VLAN is currently in use, an alert icon in form of a red triangle will appear in the status column of the Access Point or Switch list.
 On mouse hover, one of the following two messages will pop-up:

 - Disabled VLAN in use: SSID name; or